Presents Access the Game 2019

-Please join us for the inaugural Press Play Conference, hosted by the University of Central Florida’s Florida Interactive Entertainment Academy.
+Please join us for the second annual Press Play Conference, hosted by the University of Central Florida’s Florida Interactive Entertainment Academy.
 The Press Play Conference’s goal is to inspire, educate and inform high school and college students about the opportunities and issues in the video game, simulation and film industries.

-Presented by UCF’s Florida Interactive Entertainment Academy and Electronic Arts
+Presented by UCF’s Florida Interactive Entertainment Academy and Electronic Arts, in association with:

-The Press Play Conference is geared toward high school students and college students in their first two years.
+The Press Play Conference is geared toward students ages 14-25.
 The students are invited to bring along one or two parents with them if desired.

 Schedule of Events